fuhengwu2021/distributedai/1-introduction-to-modern-distributed-ai.md

 **File:** `code/chapter1/ch01_profiling.py`

-When you need to understand where time and memory are spent, use profiling.
-The `ch01_profiling.py` script demonstrates how to use PyTorch's profiler to measure CUDA operations and memory usage.
+When you need to see where time and memory are spent, use profiling.
+The `ch01_profiling.py` script shows how to use PyTorch's profiler to measure CUDA operations and memory usage.
 Run it to see detailed timing and memory breakdowns:

 ```bash
 # Run from the book root directory